The Structure and Evolution of LRDs: Insights from JWST NIRSpec Medium and High Resolution Spectroscopy at $z\sim4$: Discussion

-To resolve this tension, we propose a model featuring a thicker, clumpy outer gas envelope.
+On the other hand, when we reconsider the possible transition process of LRDs into the normal AGN phase, another possibility emerges: the blackbody‑emitting clouds have a total covering factor of 100\%, but do not occur in a single layer.
+In that case, the physical size of the H$\alpha$-emitting region in some LRDs could become comparable to that of AGN BLRs.
+Consequently, the only structural difference between LRDs and AGN might be a denser gas shell.
+Following this scenario, we propose a model featuring a thicker, clumpy outer gas envelope.
 To illustrate how this model differs from a simple stellar photosphere, we construct a toy model as follows.
 Consider a gas shell with an inner radius $R_{\rm in}=10$ light-days and an outer radius $R_{\rm out}=30$ light-days ($2000-5000~\rm AU$).
 To prevent the escape of interior photons, we assume the total line-of-sight covering factor through the entire shell is 100\%, but the covering factor at any given radial layer is much less than unity.
 We assume the physical cross-sectional area of optically thick clumps is constant with radius, implying that the local covering factor scales as $f(r)\propto r^{-2}$.
 Consequently, the luminosity incident on each layer also scales as $L(r)\propto r^{-2}$.
 Assuming all incident radiation is thermally reprocessed and emitted as a blackbody, with a constant emitting area in each layer, the effective blackbody temperature scales as $T(r)\propto r^{-0.5}$.
 From the ideal gas law $p=nkT$, where the radiation pressure $p(r)\propto L(r) \propto r^{-2}$ and $k$ is the Boltzmann constant, the gas density then scales as $n(r)\propto r^{-1.5}$.
 We also account for the effect of gas motion, though its influence on the continuum shape is minor.
-Specifically, we assume that at a radius of 13 light-days, the gas layer co-rotates with the BLR gas at a velocity of $1000~\rm km~s^{-1}$ (analogous to the case of scrid-23438), while at other radii within the envelope, the velocity follows a profile $v(r)\propto r^{-0.5}$.
+Specifically, we assume that at a radius of 13 light-days, the gas layer co-rotates with the BLR gas at a velocity of $1000~\rm km~s^{-1}$ (analogous to the case of srcid-23438), while at other radii within the envelope, the velocity follows a profile $v(r)\propto r^{-0.5}$.
 These velocity profiles are then convolved, as Gaussian broadening kernels, with the intrinsic blackbody emission at each layer.